Written by Joshua Sol

 Introduction

 The LGBT community is underrepresented in the Italian Canadian Heritage Space and because of that understanding the views of this minority group is almost non-existent in academia.
-However, I am lucky enough to have an uncle who fills that specific niche.
-So, my purpose in interviewing him is to get a better grasp of an ill-understood part of our heritage.
-Back when my uncle was a child many Italians were thought of as taking opportunities from “real Canadians” just like the immigrants of today are.
-An Italian LGBT not only had to contend with the discrimination of the Anglophone Canadians, but also having to deal with internal Italian Discrimination, as being gay was not thought highly of, something that is only now recently changing.
+However, I am lucky enough to have an uncle who can bring a new perspective to this marginalize community.
+My purpose in interviewing him is to get a better grasp of an ill-understood part of our heritage.
+Back when my uncle was a child many Italians were thought of taking opportunities from “real Canadians” just like the immigrants of today are sometimes in society; Marco Micone highlights this Italian experience in Voiceless People.
+An Italian LGBT not only had to contend with the discrimination of the Anglophone Canadians, but also had to deal with internal Italian discrimination; being gay was not thought of highly which only recently began to change in the Italian community.
 My Uncle is the result of two worlds colliding, and he is the only one who can make any sense of it.
 He has a unique perspective, and it would benefit us all when shared.

 Interview

 Interviewing Angelo, my uncle was a very eye-opening experience for me.
 For a good portion of my life, I was under the impression that since my uncle was not born in Italy, he had a lesser connection to Italy than my father, who came to Canada at the age of two.
-I learned however that, in the grand scheme of things Angelo has what I would say is the greatest appreciation of our motherland, more so than anyone else in the family.
-As he does not have the connection of being born in Italy, this led him to work on that Italian connection instead of taking his heritage for granted like others.
-He lived in Italy for months when he was a young adult, and as a result, he speaks Italian fluently, not just the dialect he learned growing up.
-He keeps in contact with our Italian Family the most out of the rest of my relatives as well as being the one holding onto all the letters from 40 years ago.
-Despite this he sees himself as a primary Canadian, seeing his home as Toronto, but this is not a paradox of identity for him.
-He is a proud Canadian while also looking to his heritage for longing as well as a solid foundation of who he is.
+I learned however that, in the grand scheme of things, Angelo has what I would say the greatest appreciation of our motherland and more so than anyone else in the family.
+Since he did not have the connection of being born in Italy, it led him to work on that Italian connection instead of taking his heritage for granted like others in our family and in the community.
+He lived in Italy for months when he was a young adult, and as a result, he speaks modern Italian fluently with the dialect he learned while growing up in the immigrant community.
+He keeps in contact with our Italian family the most out of the rest of my relatives as well as being the one holding onto all the letters from 40 years ago.
+Despite this he sees himself as primary Canadian and considers Toronto as his home, but this is not a paradox of identity for him.
+He is a proud Canadian while also looking to his heritage for longing as well as a solid foundation of his identity.
 His affiliation with his heritage made me reflect more about my own heritage as I had never felt a strong connection to my Italian heritage because I never spoke the language and do not know how to cook most Italian meals.
 My uncle has inspired me to be active in my heritage and not just a passive acknowledgment of where I have come from.
-I think his own experiences will change me and anyone in my shoes for the better.
+I think his own experiences will change me and anyone of my generation “in my shoes” -with similar experiences of Italian heritage- for the better.

-The latter half of the interview put my uncle’s place in the LGBT community at the forefront.
+The latter half of the interview my uncle addresses the LGBT community.
 Originally, I was only going to ask one or two questions relating to his sexual identity but his answers were giving not only a vivid picture of his life but how Italian immigrants relate to the LGBT community in general.
-Going into the interview I knew my extended family was not always the kindest to my uncle.
+Preparing for the interview, I already knew my extended family was not always the kindest to my uncle.
 However, hearing him explain to me his view on the Italian Canadian immigrant communities in that they have been frozen in time while Italians in Italy have become more accepting was very intriguing to me.
 I always assumed it would be the other way around, as I had always imagined those willing to move halfway across the world would be the more open-minded group.
-That to me also put into perspective and tied back into when my uncle says the Italians in North America, and those in Italy are almost different cultures now, as the immigrants seem to hold more to tradition and the old values rather than those in Italy Proper.
+That to me also put into perspective the comparison my uncle makes in the interview about Italians in Italy and Italians in North America when he says that the Italians in North America and those in Italy have almost different cultures now and that the immigrants seem to hold more to tradition and the old values rather than those in Italy Proper.

 This Interview gave nuance to what it means to be an Italian and an Italian Canadian.
-One would not describe my uncle as a generic Italian in most regards, but never the less he is one of the most Italian men I know.
+One would not describe my uncle as a “generic” Italian in most regards, and he is one of the most Italian men I know.

 Transcript